 Catawba is a member of the South Atlantic Conference.
-Teams are fielded in baseball, men's and women's basketball, men's and women's cross country, football, men's and women's golf, men's and women's lacrosse, softball, men's and women's soccer, men's and women's tennis, and volleyball.
+Teams are fielded in baseball, men's and women's basketball, men's and women's cross country, football, men's and women's golf, men's and women's lacrosse, softball, men's and women's soccer, men's and women's swimming, men's and women's tennis, and volleyball.
 National competition is available for qualifying teams through the National Collegiate Athletic Association (Division II).